Why use Modern Cloth Nappies?

 What nappy creams can I use?

-Barrier nappy creams such as Sudocrem which contain petroleum or zinc are fine to use though may leave some staining (they are best washed out using a warm or hot wash of use with a liner) – again resulting in leaks.
+Barrier nappy creams such as Sudocrem which contain petroleum or zinc are fine to use though may leave some staining (they are best washed out using a warm or hot wash or use with a liner).
 Most nappy creams are fine to use.

 Alternatively you can use pure cornstarch powder (with no wheat).